Paul Robeson: 1928–1932: Show Boat, Othello, and marriage difficulties

 In 1928, Robeson played "Joe" in the London production of the American musical Show Boat, at the Theatre Royal, Drury Lane.
 His rendition of "Ol' Man River" became the benchmark for all future performers of the song.
-Some black critics were not pleased with the play due to its usage of the word "nigger".
+Some black critics objected to the play due to its usage of the then-common racial epithet "nigger".
 It was, nonetheless, immensely popular with white audiences.
-He was summoned for a Royal Command Performance at Buckingham Palace and Robeson was befriended by Members of Parliament (MPs) from the House of Commons.
+He was summoned for a Royal Command Performance at Buckingham Palace and Robeson was befriended by Members of Parliament from the House of Commons.
 Show Boat continued for 350 performances and, as of 2001, it remained the Royal's most profitable venture.
 The Robesons bought a home in Hampstead.
 He reflected on his life in his diary and wrote that it was all part of a "higher plan" and "God watches over me and guides me.
 He's with me and lets me fight my own battles and hopes I'll win."
-However, an incident at the Savoy Grill, in which he was refused seating, sparked him to issue a press release describing the insult which subsequently became a matter of public debate.
+However, an incident at the Savoy Grill, in which he was refused seating, caused him to issue a press release describing the insult which subsequently became a matter of public debate.

-Essie had learned early in their marriage that Robeson had been involved in extramarital affairs, but she tolerated them.
+Essie had learned early in their marriage that Robeson had extramarital affairs, but she tolerated them.
 However, when she discovered that he was having another affair, she unfavorably altered the characterization of him in his biography, and defamed him by describing him with "negative racial stereotypes".
 Despite her uncovering of this tryst, there was no public evidence that their relationship had soured.